The Red Road (TV series)

 The Red Road is an American drama television series that aired on SundanceTV from February 27, 2014, to May 7, 2015.
 This was SundanceTV's second fully owned scripted original series; the first was Rectify.
 The Red Road was canceled after its second season, as confirmed by Jason Momoa, who played Phillip Kopus in the series.
 The show's plot is based on the plight of the Ramapough Lenape Nation at the Ringwood Mines landfill site in New Jersey, where toxic wastes from the nearby Mahwah Ford plant were dumped.

 Plot

 Police Officer Harold Jensen is the main protagonist.
 He is trying to keep his family together after a cover-up involving his mentally unstable wife, a recovering alcoholic who self-medicates her undiagnosed schizophrenia with alcohol.
 Jensen comes into conflict with Phillip Kopus, a member of the Ramapough Mountain people.
-His state-recognized tribe lives in the Ramapo Mountains in a border area of New York and New Jersey in the fictitious small town of Walpole, New Jersey, across the Hudson River from New York City.
+His state-recognized tribe lives in the Ramapo Mountains in a border area of New York and New Jersey in the fictitious small town of Walpole, New Jersey, northwest of New York City.

 Production

 The working title for the series was originally The Descendants.
-Production for both seasons were in Atlanta, Georgia, in 2013 and 2014.
+Production for both seasons was in Atlanta, Georgia, in 2013 and 2014.